We earn commissions from brands listed on this site, which influences how listings are presented.

 Simple Interest vs. Compound Interest: What's the Difference?

-Interest — or a surcharge applied when you borrow money — is a reality of most financial products.
+Interest is the cost of borrowing money or the return you earn for saving or investing, usually expressed as a percentage.
 But interest comes in different forms, so it’s important to understand how charges apply before signing up for any loan or investment.

 Interest can be simple or compound, which changes its calculation and how much you can expect to pay or earn.
 Simple interest is straightforward, applying only to the principal amount you borrow or deposit, while compound interest applies to both the principal and the interest that accrues on this amount.